 11. Passive Voice

 The German passive voice is rather complicated to learn.
-The good news is that you can always — yes, absolutely always! — replace it with the so-called “man”-sentences which are very easy to use.
+The good news is that you can always — yes, absolutely always! — replace it with the so-called “man”-sentences that are very easy to use.
 Just say “man” instead of any subject and use the verb in the third person singular.
 That’s it!

 English: The house was built very quickly.